bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-17-newsletter.md

       significantly exceed its limits, at which point the protocol would need to be engineered for those much higher limits.
-That would accommodate users of carve outs but restrict what regular transaction broadcasters can do---an undesireable proposition.
+That would accommodate users of carve outs but restrict what regular transaction broadcasters can do---an undesirable proposition.

-      A proposed solution to the incompatibility between carve out and cluster mempool is [v3 transaction relay][topic v3 transaction relay], which would allow regular users of v1 and v2 transactions to continuing using them in all the historically typical ways, but also allow the users of contract protocols like LN to opt in to v3 transactions that enforce a restricted set of relationships between transactions (_topology_).
+      A proposed solution to the incompatibility between carve out and cluster mempool is [v3 transaction relay][topic v3 transaction relay], which would allow regular users of v1 and v2 transactions to continue using them in all the historically typical ways, but also allow the users of contract protocols like LN to opt in to v3 transactions that enforce a restricted set of relationships between transactions (_topology_).
 The restricted topology would